Inside of the bamboo garden at the San Diego Botanic Garden stood a plant that, for several days, looked like a green missile.

-The Botanic Garden has the plant on loan from Cal State Fullerton, and Garden President and CEO Julian Duval said the plant is expected to bloom this weekend, which should draw large crowds looking forward to seeing if the plant lives up to its name.
+The Botanic Garden has the plant on loan from Cal State Fullerton, and Garden President and CEO Julian Duval said large crowds converged on the garden last weekend looking forward to seeing if the plant lives up to its name.

-“It’s clearly one of the real phenomena of the plant kingdom,” Duval said on Thursday.
+“It’s clearly one of the real phenomena of the plant kingdom,” Duval said last week.
 “It has these strange, unpredictable blooming intervals and it looks otherworldly.”

-When it blooms, the large green spike-like pod, called a spadix, will turn yellow, and the large leaves tightly wrapped around it will bloom into beautiful magenta-colored flaps.
+In bloom, the large green spike-like pod, called a spadix, turns yellow, and the large leaves tightly wrapped around it become beautiful magenta-colored flaps.

-And the plant will begin to pulse the putrid stench, which Duval said is a pheromone that attracts dung beetles to pollinate it in the plant’s native Sumatran rain forest habitat.
+And the plant begins to pulse the putrid stench, which Duval said is a pheromone that attracts dung beetles to pollinate it in the plant’s native Sumatran rain forest habitat.

-The plant will only bloom for a short time — the trademark scent lasting two days at most — and the entire bloom cycle lasts less than a month.
+The plant only blooms for a short time — the trademark scent lasting two days at most — and the entire bloom cycle lasts less than a month.

 Even before it reached its bloom, crowds were flocking to the plant to catch a glimpse at the four-foot pod.

-On Thursday, sisters Barb Moore and Shari Garrett, who live in Chicago and Scripps Ranch respectively, listened as Duval explained the life cycle of the plant.
+On Sept.
+14, several days before the bloom, sisters Barb Moore and Shari Garrett, who live in Chicago and Scripps Ranch respectively, listened as Duval explained the life cycle of the plant.